Skip to content

 Edit page

-Let’s say you want to run a web server and a database.
-With the imperative approach, you do this:
+Suppose you want to run a web server and a database.

 docker run -d --name webserver -p 80:80 nginx

-docker run -d --name database -e MYSQL_ROOT_PASSWORD=root -d mysql
+docker run -d --name database -e MYSQL_ROOT_PASSWORD=root mysql

 services: